Python-Crash-Course/Python201/Session 0 - Git/git.md

 **Git does the following when `git commit` is executed:**

-* Saves your local staged changes to your local Git repository
+- Saves your local staged changes to your local Git repository

-* Takes a "picture" of what the repository files look like and stores it as a ***snapshot***
+- Takes a "picture" of what the repository files look like and stores it as a ***snapshot***

-* Gives the snapsnot an ID so all files can be reverted to that state at *any* time
+- Gives the snapshot an ID so all files can be reverted to that state at *any* time

-* Assigns the commit message you specify to snapshot
+- Assigns the commit message you specify to snapshot

 Make a `commit` each time you want to record a snapshot of the project state by: